Mahfoudh007/ticket_booking_system/README.md

 Installation
 Clone the repository.

 Import the provided SQL file to set up the database.

-Configure the database connection settings in the config.php file.
+Configure the database connection settings in the db.php file.

 Run the project on a local server (e.g., XAMPP).

 Usage

 Navigate to the main page to view available events.

 Click on an event to book tickets.

 Enter the required details and complete the booking process.